Latest News

 Contact SLICE at (310) 243-2438.
 We will go over the procedures step by step.

 A class will only appear on S4 as a service learning course if the course has been given the Service Learning Attribute.
-To request that your class be given or coded as a Service Learning course, please submit a Service Learning Designation Request Form.
+To request that your class be given or coded as a Service Learning course, please complete the CSU Community Engaged Learning Tool.

 The SLICE office conducts a screening process for interested community partners.
 Our office will initiate a service learning agreement that will be signed by the site and university (P-Class) office.
 Once both parties have signed the agreement, the organization becomes an approved site.
 The process for developing a new partnership can take up to seven weeks, depending on PCLASS workload and screening outcome.